‘The Young And The Restless’ Star Daniel Goddard Shares Beautiful Behind-The-Scenes Photos Of Neil’s Memorial

 In the next image, soap opera legend, Eric Braeden (Victor Newman) hugged Khalil after she filmed her eulogy scene.

-Michael Baldwin actor, Christian LeBlanc and James embraced as they remembered their co-star and friend, St. John.
+Christian LeBlanc, who plays Michael Baldwin, and James embraced as they remembered their co-star and friend, St. John.

 Finally, Joshua Morrow (Nick Newman) and Moore caught up with each other between the scenes while actor Stan Shaw, who portrayed the reverend in charge of Neil’s funeral, spoke on the phone in the background.
 Shaw and St. John co-starred in Roots: The Next Generation when the late actor was a child.